-- Inpatient services must be provided by a Hospital, Psychiatric Hospital, a Freestanding Inpatient Facility, or a licensed Chemical Dependency Treatment Center, (defined below) under a program in which a Physician directly supervises the staff or approves individual client treatment plans.
-All facilities must be fully licensed by the state in which the services are performed.
-Residential Care or treatment is not a Covered Service. - 2) Precertification of Inpatient Admission.
+- 1) Inpatient services must be provided by a Hospital, Psychiatric Hospital, a Freestanding Inpatient Facility, or a licensed Alcoholism/Chemical Dependency Treatment Center, (defined below) under a program in which a Physician directly supervises the staff or approves individual client treatment plans.
+All facilities must be fully licensed by the state in which the services are performed. - 2) Pre-certification of Inpatient Admission.
 All admissions to an Inpatient facility are subject to a review of Medical Necessity by the Utilization Management Administrator.
-All denials of an admission, or portion thereof, by the Utilization Management Administrator on behalf of the Plan, shall result in the denial of all benefits and reimbursements related to the denied admission or the applicable portion of the denied admission.

-3) The Plan will pay benefits for Outpatient services only if the services are provided by a Physician, psychiatrist, licensed clinical psychologist, licensed social worker, licensed professional counselor, or certified chemical dependency counselor.
+All denials of an admission or portion thereof, by the Utilization Management Administrator on behalf of the Plan, shall result in the denial of all benefits and reimbursements related to the denied admission or the applicable portion of the denied admission. - 3) The Plan will pay benefits for Outpatient services only if the services are provided by a Physician, psychiatrist, licensed clinical psychologist, licensed social worker, licensed professional counselor, or certified chemical dependency counselor.

-A Chemical Dependency Treatment center is a facility, which provides a program for the treatment of alcoholism or drug addiction pursuant to a written treatment plan, approved and under the direct supervision of a Physician, and which facility is also:
+An Alcoholism/Chemical Dependency Treatment center is a facility which provides a program for the treatment of alcoholism or drug addiction pursuant to a written treatment plan, approved and under the direct supervision of a Physician, and which facility is also:

 - a.
 Affiliated with a Hospital under a contractual agreement with an established system for patient referral; or - b.
-Licensed, certified, or approved as a chemical dependency treatment facility by the Department of Health and Environmental Sciences, State of Montana, or by the appropriate authority within the state where services are provided.
-Programs approved only by the Department of Institutions shall be paid as an Outpatient benefit.
+Licensed, certified, or approved as a chemical dependency treatment facility by the Montana Department of Public Health and Human Services or by the appropriate authority within the state where services are provided.
+Services incurred at programs approved only by the Montana Department of Corrections shall be paid as an Outpatient benefit.

-36. Second Surgical Opinion - Voluntary Program
+37. Second Surgical Opinion - Voluntary Program